vdev60/gitb_articles_with_images_test/README.md

 - What are the shortcomings of this implementation?
 - Does the code adhere to best practices?
 - How might you implement this differently?
+I would use Nokogiri to parse the html

 #### RSpec
 The code includes a unit test, which passes.
 What is wrong with this unit test?
 How could it be improved?